Mission, British Columbia: Education

 School District 75 Mission operates public schools in the District of Mission and in the unincorporated areas to the east.
 Students from Deroche/Lake Errock, Dewdney, Nicomen Island, Hatzic Island and Hatzic Prairie/Durieu and McConnell Creek elementary schools attend post-secondary at Mission Secondary School.

 The Conseil scolaire francophone de la Colombie-Britannique operates one Francophone school: école des Deux-rives primary school.
+There are also French immersion programs at Ecole Christine Morrison Elementary, Ecole Mission Central, Ecole Heritage Middle School and Ecole Mission Senior Secondary.

 Sports

 Mission has a mix of sport offerings locally standard to any municipality in this region.
 One exception is the large outdoor trail network within the Tree Farm and Interpretive Forest.
 Mission is home to world-class mountain bike trails as well as plenty of backcountry hiking opportunities that lie within the District Limits.

 Mission is home to a Pacific Junior Hockey League team - the Mission City Outlaws.